The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Results

-The \emph{slowly varying} sources occupy all regions of Fig. \ref{fig:LD}.
+The slowly varying sources occupy all regions of Fig. \ref{fig:LD}.
 They are all consistent with either being near their 6\,cm peak luminosity, or in a state of slow decline.
-Some of these sources have slowly varying 18\,cm lightcurves, e.g. Fig. \ref{fig:svarlowL}, while others show rapidly changing 18\,cm lightcurves, e.g. Fig. \ref{fig:svar}.
-Some are optically thin (e.g. $L_\text{18\,cm}>L_\text{6\,cm}>L_\text{3.6\,cm}$) while others show almost no 18\,cm emission while still clearly detected in multiple epochs at shorter wavelengths.
+Some of these sources have slowly varying 18\,cm lightcurves, for example Fig. \ref{fig:svarlowL}, while others show rapidly changing 18\,cm lightcurves, for example Fig. \ref{fig:svar}.
+Some are optically thin (for example $L_\text{18\,cm}>L_\text{6\,cm}>L_\text{3.6\,cm}$) while others show almost no 18\,cm emission while still clearly detected in multiple epochs at shorter wavelengths.